 Spurred by the pandemic of 2020, there was lots of pressure on lenders to offer buyers options to close on a home without having to go in person.

 Some, but not all, lenders began to accept virtual closings for both buyers and sellers.

 Think of this as a video call meets electronic signatures.
 You sit down with anyone who is buying the home in front of a computer with video.

 The title attorney or notary, at the other side of the call, will perform the same tasks a notary will.
-Check you license, go over paperwork, and have you e-sign.
+Check your photo ID, go over paperwork, and have you e-sign.